Website Manager

 A few advanced kindergarteners and most first graders

-Farm A is best for kids who feel comfortable with the basics of baseball and no longer need to use a tee.
-At this level, kids continue to work on accurately throwing and catching the ball.
+Farm A is best for players who feel comfortable with the basics of baseball and want a more active experience.
+At this level, players continue to work on accurately throwing and catching the ball.
 They also learn the basics of swinging at live pitches.
-If your first grader is starting baseball at this level, coaches will make the call on whether a tee is needed during the early part of the season.
-That said, our coaches strive to have all kids "tee-less" after the first month of play.

 Team Selection: Teams are organized by the League based on school, coach, and player requests.